ebabel-games/ebabel/README.md

 Each function is indenpendent from other functions.

 ## License
 This code is free to use for all purposes.
-For more details, see [LICENSE](GNU General Public License, version 3).
+For more details, see [GNU General Public License, version 3](LICENSE).